Prashanna-Raj-Pandit/AlexaPI/README.md

 - Indicate the device state with LEDs
 - Reboot Raspberry PI to AVS-device
 - Home Automation
   - Create an account in Sinric
   - Create smart home devices
   - Connect ESP-8266 with AlexaPI using API of Sinric
   - Discover devices by Raspberry PI(AlexaPi)
   - Connect devices by PI
   - Sample check
-- Total expenses

-**Acknowledgement**
+## Acknowledgement

 In the present world of competition there is a race of existence where people have will to rise for success.
 Project is like a bridge between theoretical and practical working.
 With this willing we joined this project.
 First of all, we would like to thank the supreme power; the Almighty God who is obviously the one has always guided us to work on the right path of life.
 Without his grace this project couldn’t become a reality.
 Next to him are our parents, whom we are greatly indebted for our brought up with love and encouragement to this state.
 At last but not the least we are thankful to all our teachers and friends who have been always helping and encouraging us.
 We have no valuable words to express our thanks, but our heart is full of the favors received from every person.